-- a All National Association team members and officials including Players, Team Management, Coaching Staff, Medical Staff, Technical Support Staff and any duly appointed representatives of the National Associations of the participating teams. - b All FIH tournament officials including the FIH Representatives, FIH staff, Technical Delegate, Technical Officers, Umpires' Managers, Medical Officers, Media Officers, Judges, Umpires and any other ad hoc officials appointed by the FIH or the organising committee. - c The host National Association's representatives and the members of the organising committee.
+a All National Association team members and officials including Players, Team Management, Coaching Staff, Medical Staff, Technical Support Staff and any duly appointed representatives of the National Associations of the participating teams.

+- b All appointed tournament officials including the PAHF Representatives, PAHF staff, Tournament Director, Technical Officals, Umpires' Managers, Medical Officers, Media Officers, Umpires and any other ad hoc officials appointed by the FIH, PAHF or the organising committee. - c The host National Association's representatives and the members of the organising committee.